Skip to content

 Section titled “Scope-Based Consent as Authorization Ceiling”

-A unique property of IDToken: the scopes the user approved are cryptographically bound to the authentication.
+A unique property of IDToken Seal: the scopes the user approved are cryptographically bound to the authentication.
 The server cannot inflate them after the user’s biometric confirmation.

 This means the user’s consent acts as a ceiling for authorization decisions: